Our Team

 Details

-Veronica Letawsky is a PhD student at the University of British Columbia’s School of Audiology and Speech Sciences.
-Expanding on her master’s thesis, Veronica’s doctoral research is focused on exploring the link between swallowing physiology and salivary biomarkers in healthy and disease conditions.
-This includes investigating volumetric and compositional changes in saliva and how these changes affect swallowing physiology and perception in those with chronic autoimmune conditions like Sjogren’s syndrome.
+Veronica Letawsky is a PhD candidate whose research is focused on understanding the link between swallowing physiology and salivary biomarkers in healthy and disease conditions.
+This includes investigating volumetric and compositional changes in saliva and how this may affect swallowing physiology and perception in those with chronic autoimmune conditions like Sjogren’s disease.
 In doing so, she is also exploring the utility of more in-depth saliva evaluations as part of swallowing assessments to inform dysphagia management.
-Veronica has completed training in salivary bioscience at the University of California-Irvine’s Institute for Interdisciplinary Salivary Bioscience Research and has a diploma in linguistics from UBC and a BSc in biological sciences from the University of Alberta.
+Veronica is a practicing speech-language pathologist and has completed training in salivary bioscience (Institute for Interdisciplinary Salivary Bioscience Research, UC Irvine).

 Ann Marie Schreiber